 King's Bay Resources Corp. ("King's Bay" or the "Company") was incorporated in Canada pursuant to the Canada Business Corporations Act on March 20, 1998.
 The Company is a public company listed on the NEX board of the TSX Venture Exchange in Canada with the symbol "KBG-H".
-The Company has been in the business of acquiring, exploring, developing and evaluating mineral resource properties since incorporation.
+The Company has been in the business of acquiring, exploring, developing and evaluating mineral resource properties since incorporation and the Company is currently concentrating on finding a new business opportunity.